skip to Main Content

 Before choosing to confront an online harasser, you should make an honest assessment of the threat level, both in terms of your physical and digital security.
 Work your way through the questions in the Assessing Online Threats section of the Field Manual and remember: trust your judgment and follow your instincts.
 You are in the best position to decide whether or not engaging a troll will escalate the abuse or compromise your safety.

-• If you believe you’re on the receiving end of a legitimate threat to your physical safety, do not engage your troll.
-Contact your local law enforcement agency and enlist members of your community to provide you with support and, if necessary, secure housing at this time.
-(Bear in mind these considerations when contacting law enforcement, and be sure to document all harassment against you.)
+- If you believe you’re on the receiving end of a legitimate threat to your physical safety, do not engage your troll.
+Contact any local or regional civil society organizations working in this area and enlist members of your community to provide you with support and, if necessary, secure housing at this time.
+Be sure to document all harassment against you.

-• If you believe that your harasser poses no physical threat and most likely will not escalate the abuse once you confront them, you may benefit from engagement.
+- If you believe that your harasser poses no physical threat and most likely will not escalate the abuse once you confront them, and the nature of the attack does not appear organized or informed by state-led entities, you may benefit from engagement.

 2. Self-evaluate: Am I ready for a confrontation?

 It’s not worth confronting an online harasser until you’re emotionally prepared to do so.
-Engaging a harasser when you’re highly agitated might escalate the abuse, or cause ensuing abuse to have a more harmful impact on your well-being.
+Engaging a harasser when you’re highly agitated might escalate the abuse, and also cause ensuing abuse to have a more harmful impact on your well-being.

 How will you know if you’re ready?
 The following questions can help clue you into your own emotional state: